msoedov/agentic_security/FEATURES-for-organizations.md

-# Langalf - Features for Organizations
+# Agentic Security - Features for Organizations

-This feature list outlines the advanced capabilities of Langalf to assist in integrating high-security, low-latency language model applications into organizational infrastructure, with a particular focus on detecting and preventing prompt injection and jailbreak attempts.
+This feature list outlines the advanced capabilities of Agentic Security to assist in integrating high-security, low-latency language model applications into organizational infrastructure, with a particular focus on detecting and preventing prompt injection and jailbreak attempts.

 ## 1. Exclusive Pentest with a 40k Jailbreak Dataset